-The 13th of April marks the anniversary of the F.L.M. album release which was released to rave reviews in 1987.
-F.L.M. reached #3 in the U.K. and, incredibly, it was certified silver only one day after its release.
-This was quickly followed by a gold certification in the U.K., just over one week later, on the 22nd of April 1987, and the album also charted in various other territories across the globe: including the US, Asia, Australia and throughout Europe.
-Kim said at the time "I love all the tracks on our album, we're both really pleased with the end result... and it was reassuring to read the good reviews after everyone's hard work!
-In fact DJ Gary Crowley was even heard on air saying that we're not just one hit wonders and that he enjoyed the LP – that goes a long way with us after some of the remarks that have been made in the past."
+The 13th of April marks the UK F.L.M. album release, which earned rave reviews in 1987.
+F.L.M. reached #3 in the U.K. and, incredibly, it was certified silver only one day after its release!
+This was quickly followed by a gold certification in the U.K., just over one week later, on the 22nd of April 1987.
+The F.L.M. album also charted in various other territories across the globe, including the US, Asia, Australia and throughout Europe.
+Kim said at the time, "I love all the tracks on our album, we're both really pleased with the end result... and it was reassuring to read the good reviews after everyone's hard work!
+In fact, DJ Gary Crowley was even heard on air saying that we're not just one hit wonders, and that he enjoyed the LP – that goes a long way with us after some of the remarks that have been made in the past."

 Eventually going platinum, F.L.M. stayed in the UK album charts for around 6 months clocking up sales of over 400,000 in Britain alone, and in excess of 3 million sales worldwide.